GL_Discover Hub_Stocks_1920x1280_PositivePink_01

 Risks of investing in mid-cap stocks

-Mid-cap stocks might offer a mix of growth potential and stability, but they also come with risks that investors must consider.
+Mid-cap stocks might offer growth potential, but they also come with risks that investors should consider.
 Here are the main risks associated with mid-cap investing:

 1. Higher volatility